gohugoio/hugo/content/en/templates/introduction.md

 ### Template

 The `template` function was used to include *partial* templates in much older Hugo versions.
-Now it useful only for calling [*internal* templates][internal_templates].
+Now it's useful only for calling [*internal* templates][internal_templates].
 The syntax is `{{ template "_internal/<TEMPLATE>.<EXTENSION>" . }}`.